regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 ### Define Resolver

 The following command will create a data resolver with a url of `[url]`.
 This is the URL at which you are hosting the data.
 You are claiming that given an IRI (e.g. `[url] + [iri]`), an application can fetch the data in complete or partial form depending on how you manage privacy.

+For example, if data with IRI `regen:13toVfvC2YxrrfSXWB5h2BGHiXZURsKxWUz72uDRDSPMCrYPguGUXSC.rdf` is registered to resolver with URL `https://data.example.com/`, an application should be able to fetch the data at `https://data.example.com/regen:13toVfvC2YxrrfSXWB5h2BGHiXZURsKxWUz72uDRDSPMCrYPguGUXSC.rdf`.

 To create a data resolver, run the following command: